Economy of the United States: Entrepreneurship

 Percent of U.S. economy from state-owned enterprises or government-sponsored enterprises.

 Tennessee in 1897.
 The U.S. was a leader in the adoption of electric lighting.

 The United States has been a leader in technological innovation since the late 19th century and scientific research since the mid-20th century.
 In 1876, Alexander Graham Bell was awarded the first U.S. patent for the telephone.
 Thomas Edison's laboratory developed the phonograph, the first long-lasting light bulb, and the first viable movie camera.
 Edison's company would also pioneer (direct current based) electric power delivery and market it around the world, followed on by companies such as Westinghouse Electric Corporation which would rapidly develop alternating current power delivery.
 In the early 20th century, the automobile companies of Ransom E. Olds and Henry Ford popularized the assembly line.
 The Wright brothers, in 1903, made the first sustained and controlled heavier-than-air powered flight.

 Steve Jobs and Bill Gates are two of the most well-known American entrepreneurs.

-American society highly emphasizes entrepreneurship and business.
+American society highly emphasizes entrepreneurship and business innovation that facilitates economic dynamism.
 Entrepreneurship is the act of being an entrepreneur, which can be defined as "one who undertakes innovations, finance and business acumen in an effort to transform innovations into economic goods".
 This may result in new organizations or may be part of revitalizing mature organizations in response to a perceived opportunity.
 American entrepreneurs are even engaged in public services delivery through public-private partnerships.

 The most obvious form of entrepreneurship refers to the process and engagement of starting new businesses (referred to as startup companies); however, in recent years, the term has been extended to include social and political forms of entrepreneurial activity.
 When entrepreneurship is describing activities within a firm or large organization it is referred to as intra-preneurship and may include corporate venturing, when large entities spin-off organizations.

 According to Paul Reynolds, entrepreneurship scholar and creator of the Global Entrepreneurship Monitor, "by the time they reach their retirement years, half of all working men in the United States probably have a period of self-employment of one or more years; one in four may have engaged in self-employment for six or more years.
 Participating in a new business creation is a common activity among U.S. workers over the course of their careers."
 And in recent years, business creation has been documented by scholars such as David Audretsch to be a major driver of economic growth in both the United States and Western Europe.